 Extract offering memorandums to structured JSON

 Offering memorandums present investment properties with financial projections, property details, and market analysis.
 OMs blend narrative with dense financial tables.
-Sensible extracts OM data into validated JSON for deal screening, underwriting, and portfolio analysis.
+Sensible converts OM data into structured JSON for deal screening, underwriting, and portfolio analysis.

 Why offering memorandums resist automated extraction